ryan-story/pmpp/chapter-16/README.md

 - `h_out = w_unroll / W_out`
 - `w_out = w_unroll % W_out`

-When `t` increases by 1 (as in the neighbouring kernels) The following happens:
+When `t` increases by 1 (as in the neighboring kernels), the following happens:

 #### Case 1 - `c` doesn't change